andrewcooke/choochoo/CONTRIBUTING.md

-To contribute please send an email to andrew@acooke.org confirming that you have read, understood and agree to the following (this is the standard Harmony CLA, Sep 29 2020).
+To contribute please send an email to andrew@acooke.org confirming that you have read, understood and agree to the following (this is based on the standard Harmony CLA, Sep 29 2020).

 Note: You must own the copyright to the contribution you are making.